Help us improve your experience.

 To define a destination archive site to which event policies can upload files:

-1. Define the destination name, which is a user-defined identifier that is referenced by event policies.
+1. Define the destination name, which is a user-defined identifier that an event policy can reference.

 You can define multiple destinations with one or more archive sites.